 During the fifties and early sixties women in sitcoms were powerless and had to resort to sneaky tactics to achieve their will.
 I believe “Father Knows Best” says it all.

-This lesson was never lost on young girls watching and believing the husband rules and women must be clever and hide their true self.
+This lesson was never lost on young girls watching and believing the husband rules and women must be clever and hide their desires to achieve.

 It was the Darrin Stephens of the world that set the women’s movement back by years.
-Watching a woman as attractive as Elizabeth Montgomery married to a dork like Dick York is tough enough to buy, but the fact she is capable of twitching her nose to improve her life and change the world and is forbidden to do so is just sad.
+Watching a woman as attractive as Elizabeth Montgomery married to a dork like Dick York is tough enough to buy.
+The fact she is capable of twitching her nose to improve her life and change the world and is forbidden to do so, is just sad.

 Darrin Stephens is just representative of how women were held back and chained to a paradigm that forbade them freedom of choice over their own lives.

 Young women today would never tolerate such weakness in their role models.
-Although the women’s movement made a great first effort, it failed to take into account the fact that some women did choose to be housewives and mothers and this was their prerogative as well.
+Although the women’s movement made a great first effort, it failed to take into account the fact that some women did choose to be housewives and mothers.
+This was their prerogative as well.
 Whatever lifestyle a woman wants she should be able to select for herself.

-Women have shown time and again they are very capable of multi tasking their lives.
-Of course one’s priorities should be in the right places and hopefully the things that truly matter will always be in the forefront.
+Women have shown time and again they are very capable of multi-tasking their lives.
+Of course one’s priorities should be in the right places then hopefully the things that truly matter will always be in the forefront.
 Yet it is not fair to tell a woman how to live, what to choose or what she is capable of in this world.
-No one should be a Darrin Stephens and dictate who one should be.
+No one should be a Darrin Stephens and dictate who anyone should be.

 Unconditional love and acceptance is what we strive to find in this life and I can definitely tell you it didn’t exist on Bewitched.